 Please note: Higher Education students must be able to access Moodle in order to submit assessments and access learning resources.

 Melbourne Polytechnic ensures learning materials are presented in a variety of formats to optimise the learning experience, including:

-Melbourne Polytechnic aims to meets the principles of the Web Content Accessibility Guidelines v2.0 by ensuring that our online learning materials are presented in a manner that is perceivable, operable, understandable and robust.
+Melbourne Polytechnic aims to meet Level AA success criteria of W3C Web Content Accessibility Guidelines (WCAG) 2.0 by ensuring that our online learning materials are presented in a manner that is perceivable, operable, understandable and robust.

 Melbourne Polytechnic provides an online learning experience that is engaging and interactive.
 As you progress through your course, ongoing feedback will be provided via: